kcmv/colabo/src/frontend/dev_puzzles/DEVELOPMENT.md

 -

-- u app u koju integrisemo, in its colabo.config.js we should include the puzzle in its:
+- in the app that we're using the puzzle in, in its **colabo.config.js** we should include the puzzle in its:

   ```var puzzles = {
   var puzzles = {